secretstartups/handbook/product/milestones/index.html.md

 1. Set end date to the appropriate month with the `18th` to the `17th`
 1. Closing milestones happens in the [Engineering workflow](/handbook/engineering/workflow/#milestone-cleanup)

-### Release 16.6 and onwards
+### Release 16.6 and later

-This section is for release 16.6.
-For release 16.5 and prior please see the previous section [Release 16.5 and prior](#release-165-and-prior).
+This section is for release 16.6 and later.
+For releases up to and including 16.5, please see the previous [Release 16.5 and prior](#release-165-and-prior).
 {: .alert .alert-gitlab-orange}

 Milestone start and end dates are defined as follows: